Evidence for anisotropy of cosmic acceleration: Introduction

-Since cosmological observables are generally formulated in the `CMB frame' in which the universe is supposedly perfectly isotropic, it is in any case always necessary to correct what we measure from our relative moving frame.
-In particular the observed redshifts of the Type Ia supernovae (SNe~Ia) in catalogues like JLA~\cite{Betoule:2014frx} have been corrected in order to convert from the heliocentric frame to the CMB frame.
-The methodology used follows earlier work~\cite{Conley:2011ku} which used now outdated bulk flow observations made back in 2004~\cite{Hudson:2004et} and moreover assumed without any physical basis that there is (abrupt) convergence to the CMB frame beyond 150~Mpc.
-Since this is not in accordance with subsequent deeper observations, we \emph{reverse} these corrections in order to examine whether the deceleration parameter measured in our (bulk flow) rest frame can indeed differ from that of comoving observers in the isotropic model universe as was suggested by Tsagas~\cite{Tsagas:2009nh}.
-Such theoretical considerations predict~\cite{Tsagas:2011wq,Tsagas:2015mua} that there should be a dipole asymmetry in the derived cosmic deceleration parameter $q_0$ towards the bulk flow direction.
-We do find indications of such a dipole and, even more importantly, that the significance of the monopole in $q_0$ decreases \emph{simultaneously}.
-Hence not only is the indication for acceleration statistically marginal~\cite{Nielsen:2015pga}, it may well arise due to our being located in a bulk flow, rather than being the effect of a cosmological constant or dark energy.
+Since cosmological observables are formulated in the `CMB frame' in which the Universe is supposedly perfectly isotropic, it is in any case always necessary to correct what we measure from our relative moving frame.
+For example the observed redshifts of the Type Ia supernovae (SNe~Ia) in catalogues like JLA~\citep{Betoule:2014frx} have been corrected in order to convert from the heliocentric frame to the CMB frame.
+The methodology used follows earlier work~\citep{Conley:2011ku} which used bulk flow observations made back in 2004~\citep{Hudson:2004et} and moreover assumed that there is convergence to the CMB frame beyond 150~Mpc.
+Since this is not in accordance with subsequent deeper observations, we use only the heliocentric redshifts and \emph{reverse} the corrections applied to the magnitudes in order to examine whether the deceleration parameter measured in our (bulk flow) rest frame can indeed differ from that of comoving observers in the model universe~\citep{Tsagas:2009nh}.
+Such theoretical considerations imply~\citep{Tsagas:2011wq,Tsagas:2015mua} that there should be a dipole asymmetry in the derived cosmic deceleration parameter $q_0$ towards the bulk flow direction.
+In this work we do find a significant ($3.9\sigma$) indication of such a dipole, and also that the monopole in $q_0$ decreases \emph{simultaneously} in significance (to $1.4\sigma$).
+Hence not only is the indication for acceleration statistically marginal~\citep{Nielsen:2015pga}, it probably arises due to our being tilted observers located in a bulk flow, rather than being the effect of a cosmological constant or dark energy.